Comparison·Jun 15, 2026·14 min read

 3. Ask for the implementation timeline in writing.
 First policy live, first decision through, full production.
 Compare against your business need.

 5. Confirm the score posture.
-Can you bring any score?
+Can you bring any score or your own model and have it absorbed unchanged?
 Does the vendor have a commercial interest in pushing a particular score?
 Is the orchestration layer neutral?

 FAQ